DrewWing/EDrewcatedGuesser/docs/FAQs.md

 > >
 > ...

-(The Terms of Service was referenced December 16th, 2024, using the February 1, 2021 version of the Terms)
+(The Terms of Service was referenced December 16th, 2024, using the February 1, 2021 version of the Terms, which is the most current version at that time)